Cannabis vs Marijuana Debate—Richard Rose Comments

 "Hey honey, don't forget the muggles on your way home from work."
 I like that.

-For more words of wisdom from hemp pioneer Richard Rose, see his exclusive Higher Learning LV Interview from October 2021.
+For more words of wisdom from hemp pioneer Richard Rose, see his exclusive Higher Learning LV Interview.
 And remember to #LearnAndTeachOthers by sharing this highly educational article.

 Image courtesy Richard Rose